pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/ignorechanges.md

     weight: 6
 ---

 The `ignoreChanges` resource option specifies a list of properties that Pulumi will ignore when it updates existing resources.
-Any properties specified in this list that are also specified in the resource’s arguments will only be used when creating the resource.
+Pulumi ignores a property by using the old value from the state instead of the value provided by the Pulumi program when determining whether an update or replace is needed.
+Ignored properties will still be used from the program when there is no previous value in the state, most importantly when creating the resource.

 For instance, in this example, the resource’s prop property "new-value" will be set when Pulumi initially creates the resource, but from then on, any updates will ignore it: